The Web address of this article is

 the resident true Self and other Manager subselves.
 Failure

-Until corrected, that will inhibit mastery of all other
+false selves.
+Until corrected, these will inhibit mastery of all other

-It is misleading to assume the conflicts in each psychosocial stage
+It's misleading to think that the conflicts in each psychosocial

-evolving and overlapping in the flow of personal development, It would be useful
+evolving organically and overlapping in the multi-decade process of personal development, It would be useful

 to know if Erikson proposed specific criteria for assessing a